 - Al Furjan

 Al Furjan is a modern master-planned community in Jebel Ali, developed by Nakheel and Azizi.
-It offers upscale housing options, excellent transport links, and community parks.
+It offers upscale housing options for those looking to buy townhouse properties or luxury villas, along with excellent transport links, and community parks.

 Name meaning: